 Public order offences

 Offences involving personal conduct that involves or may lead to a breach of public order and decency, or that is indicative of criminal intent, or that is otherwise regulated or prohibited on moral or ethical grounds.
 The 'victim' of these offences is generally the public at large.
 However, some offences such as offensive language and offensive behaviour may be directed towards a single victim.
 This is a Division of ASOC which includes the following Subdivisions: Disorderly conduct (131) and Regulated public order activities (132).

 Offences relating to vehicles and most forms of road traffic, including offences pertaining to the licensing, registration, roadworthiness or use of vehicles, bicycle offences and pedestrian offences.
 This is a Division of ASOC which includes the following Subdivisions: Driving licence offences (141), Road vehicle registration and roadworthiness offences (142), Regulatory driving offences (143) and Pedestrian offences (144).

 Robbery, extortion and related offences

-A penalty or penalties imposed by a court upon a defendant who is proven guilty of a criminal offence.
+A penalty or punishment imposed by a court upon a defendant who is proven guilty of a criminal offence.

 Sexual assault and related offences

 Acts of a sexual nature against another person which are non-consensual or consent is proscribed.
-This is a Division of ASOC which includes the following Subdivisions: sexual assault (031) and non-assaultive sexual offences (032).
+This offence category is a Division of ASOC which includes the following Subdivisions: Sexual assault (031) and Non-assaultive sexual offences (032).

 Theft and related offences